Flu Vaccination Clinics - Week Commencing 30th September 2019

 That saying, we have on average over 4,500 appointments every month at Staithe Surgery across all clinical staff.
 Although the 130 failures to attend are an unacceptable burden to other patients, Staithe Surgery and the wider NHS, thank you to the rest of you who arrive in good time to your appointment.

-Staithe Surgery is working with the other North Norfolk GP Surgeries and North Norfolk Primary Care.
+Staithe Surgery is working with other North Norfolk GP Surgeries and North Norfolk Primary Care.

 Urgent (same day) and routine (booked in advance) appointments with a GP, Nurse Practitioner or Nurse are offered to patients registered with a GP practice in North Norfolk.
-Currently this type of appointment is available at Primary Care Hub sites at Birchwood Surgery in North Walsham, Cromer Medical Practice and Fakenham Medical Practice.
+Currently this type of appointment is available at Primary Care Hub sites at Birchwood Surgery in North Walsham, Hoveton & Wroxham Medical Practice, Cromer Medical Practice and Fakenham Medical Practice.

 Please note, this is not a walk-in or emergency service, appointments must be booked via telephone prior to arrival.
 To make an appointment, please call our reception team on 01692 582000.
 The opening hours for these hubs are 6.30pm - 8pm weekdays and 9am - 12pm at weekends.